If you’re planning a vacation to Tanzania, our travel guide will help you decide where and when to go, and what to do while you’re there.

 Responsible Travel in Tanzania

-We are committed to responsible, sustainable and ethical tourism and we’re proud to work with a fantastic supplier in Tanzania that wholeheartedly shares our core values with regards to responsible tourism.
+We are committed to responsible, sustainable, and ethical tourism, and we’re proud to work with a fantastic supplier in Tanzania that wholeheartedly shares our core values regarding responsible tourism.
 You can read more about our responsible tourism values here.

-We encourage all of our clients who are visiting Tanzania and Zanzibar to travel in a responsible and respectful manner to ensure that tourism has a positive impact on the economy, the environment, and the local communities.
-You can read our guide to responsible travel in Tanzania and Zanzibar here.
+We encourage all our clients visiting Tanzania and Zanzibar to travel responsibly and respectfully, ensuring that tourism has a positive impact on the economy, the environment, and local communities.
+You can read our guide to responsible travel in Tanzania and Zanzibar.

 Recommended airlines: Kenya Airways